zanthor/OG-RaidHelper/ANNOUNCEMENT_TAGS.md

 - Click the assignment button next to each player to set their number (left-click increments, right-click decrements)
 - Use assignment numbers for grouping, priorities, or any custom ordering system

+## Consume Items

+When using `[Rx.Cy]` tags:
+- The role `x` must be marked as a "Consume Check" role (configured in Role Edit window)
+- Consume items are configured by clicking the consume slots in the Encounter Planning window
+- Items are displayed as clickable, quality-colored item links (just like linking items in chat)
+- If "Allow Alternate" is checked, both items are displayed separated by " / "
+- Consume items can be announced separately using right-click on the Announce button

 ## Complete Example

 **Example:**